We're Now Online!

-Counseling Services is pleased to provide all current undergraduate, graduate, and post-bac students and members of the Bryn Mawr community with the following Spring 2020 *virtual* support groups and webinars.
-All groups/webinars are free of charge.
+Counseling Services is pleased to provide all current undergraduate, graduate, and post-bac students and members of the Bryn Mawr community with the following Spring 2021 *virtual* support groups and webinars.
+All groups/webinars are free of charge, and conducted through the confidential Zoom Healthcare platform.
+All groups are beginning the week of Feb.
+22 unless otherwise indicated.
 Have ideas or topic suggestions for a group/webinar?
 Want your student group/club to have an online support group session with our counselors?
 Contact email@example.com.

 Bryn Mawr College welcomes the full participation of all individuals in all aspects of campus life.
 Should you wish to request a disability-related accommodation for these events, please contact the event coordinator.
 Requests should be made as early as possible.

 In this workshop, we will explore nutritional, environmental, and behavioral factors affecting quality sleep.
 We will better understand what exactly "sleep hygiene" is and learn tips that can enhance our sleep.
 We will identify symptoms that may indicate a diagnosable sleep disorder and what further treatment is available.
 Contact firstname.lastname@example.org with questions or for the link to join.

 Monday, May 10th, 6 p.m.

 Facilitated by Natalia Zaparzynski, MA, RD, LDN and Frances Berger

 Join us for a discussion about how to follow a "Health at Any Size" lifestyle with bi-co dietitian Natalie Zaparzynski, MA, RD, LDN and counseling center intern Frances Berger.
 We will explore what this term means and how to reach your wellness goals while ditching diet culture ideals.
 Contact email@example.com with questions about the workshop, questions that you'd like answered by the dietitian, and for the link to join.